 She enjoys serving a mentor to aspiring journalists and her younger colleagues who are new to the industry.

 In 2010, Janet was named a Woman of Distinction for the YWCA of the Virginia Peninsula.

 Before coming to Hampton Roads, Janet worked for ABC affiliate, WMAR-TV in Baltimore, Maryland, WTTG-TV in Washington DC, and WITI-TV in Milwaukee, Wisconsin.

 While reporting in Milwaukee, her documentary on domestic violence, "Hurting to Healing," garnered several local and regional awards, including an Emmy.
 She was honored by the City of Milwaukee for her continuing coverage on the issue of domestic violence.

 Janet is a graduate of the University of North Carolina with a B.A. in Public Policy Analysis.
-As a Tarheel, Janet was inducted into the "Order of the Golden Fleece" which is the highest honorary at the University.
+As a Tar Heel, Janet was inducted into the "Order of the Golden Fleece," which is the oldest and highest honorary society at the University.
 She also won the annual Martin Luther King Scholarship given to one student annually for his/her commitment to the improvement of the quality of life on campus.

 Being a mom is Janet's proudest achievement.
-She has two children, Gabrielle and Trevor.
-She lives with them and her husband in Newport News.
+She has two teens, Gabrielle and Trevor.
+She lives with them and her husband, Harold, in Newport News.